jutkko/icpc-cycling/README.md

 # icpc-cycling
 This is a problem from a programming competition.
-I came across this problem when trying to prepare for a competition.
+I came across this problem when preparing for a programming competition.
 The problem seemed to be very straight forward at the beginning and after trying it for a few hours, it turned out to be super challenging.
 After declaring it to be too hard, I gave it up at the time.
 That was more than two years ago.
 But I always kept this